-Red flashing lights mean stop, and wait at least 20 feet behind the bus.
+Red flashing lights mean stop and wait at least 20 feet behind the bus.
 Stay stopped until the red lights stop flashing and the extended stop-arm is withdrawn and the bus begins moving again.
 Even if lights aren’t flashing anywhere, be mindful about morning and mid-afternoon commutes, especially in residential areas or near school zones and bus stops.

 Talking Bus Safety With Children

-Parents are encouraged to talk to their kids about risks and dangers associated with the bus stop.
+Parents are encouraged to talk to their kids about the risks and dangers associated with the bus stop.
 Parents can teach their kids to play it SAFE.